uncomplicate/neanderthal-native/README.md

 ## Installation & Requirements

 For these bindings to work, you need ATLAS on your system.
-Although ATLAS might be distributed as a pre-compiled binary by your system (for example, on  Ubuntu or Debian Linux you might install it through apt-get) **the only way to get full performance is to let ATLAS build script configure and install from the source**, as recommended in the official documentation.
-The build procedure is fullu automatic, you just have to strictly follow the [**OFFICIAL INSTALLATION GUIDE**](http://math-atlas.sourceforge.net/atlas_install/).
+Although ATLAS might be distributed as a pre-compiled binary by your system (for example, on  Ubuntu or Debian Linux you might install it through apt-get) **the only way to get full performance is to let ATLAS build script configure itself for your machine and install from the source**, as recommended in the official documentation.
+The build procedure is automatic, you just have to strictly follow the [**OFFICIAL INSTALLATION GUIDE**](http://math-atlas.sourceforge.net/atlas_install/).
 The difference in performance might even be an order of magnitude.

 Add the following dependencies to your `project.clj` file: